alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings-2024.md

 ### Project specific Reflection
 Hoping to clear my schedule a bit in the next few weeks so I can do the longer term thinking on strategy etc.
+* EK - I'm (and MS) very happy to help where we can with the strategy/legacy plan fro Turing-Roche so link us in.

 ### Notes to discuss during 1:1